Understanding the Causes of Borderline Personality Disorder

 Neurotransmitters

-Features of Emotional Dysregulation
+Emotional Dysregulation and BPD

-• Intense emotions: Emotional dysregulation means that the individual will experience their feelings more intensely than others.
+- Intense emotions: Emotional dysregulation means that the individual will experience their feelings more intensely than others.
 Often, this becomes overwhelming and stressful, which heightens their emotions even further and creates a vicious cycle.

-• Difficulty regulating emotions: The individual will also struggle to control their emotional reactions.
-This can lead to prolonged bouts of emotional pain, as it can sometimes take days for their emotional state to return to baseline.
-[2]
+- Difficulty regulating emotions: The individual will also struggle to control their emotional reactions.
+This can lead to prolonged bouts of emotional pain, as it can sometimes take days for their emotional state to return to baseline [1].

 Sociocultural Influences on BPD